jmod373/STG1861_PAL/README.md

 This proof of concept has been tested on the HEC1802 running an ETI660 ROM with 48x64 resolution.
 The HEC1802 requires a modification to display colour information correctly with this solution.
 The connection from Pin 21 of the CDP1822 and Address Bus 9 must be changed to Address Bus 8.
+The HEC1801 is developed by Costas Skordis at https://github.com/cskordis/HEC1802-Color